Lyn grew up in a musical household and has a passion for popular music genres. Lyn has also studied Music at University in Britain.

 This is a deliberately eclectic collection of some great live acoustic recordings to enjoy.
-Each video has been handpicked due to the high quality and the startling difference to the artists acoustic version in contrast to the original released recording.
+Each video has been handpicked due to the high quality and the startling difference to the artist's acoustic version in contrast to the originally released recording.

 For the less known artists, a brief resume is included.
 However, most of these will be known, if only a little to most people.
 Furthermore, with the exception of the Ed Sheeran inclusion, all the acts are not known for this type of arrangement.
 Having found the Sheeran contribution, it was too good to leave out.

 As he gets older, Clapton is perhaps steering more to the mellow style of acoustic and this is also a contemporary phenomenon.
-Gilmour too seems to be mellowing with age, but then Pink Floyd always were a laid back crew.
+Gilmour, too, seems to be mellowing with age, but then Pink Floyd always was a laid-back crew.
 The difference now is in the delivery and the production.

-I make no apologies with starting with this great video of Nirvana creating atmosphere during an unplugged set.
-Although when we think of acoustic we tend to think of guitars or strings, here the drums are included and Dave Grohl's drumming is so good on this recording being right on point, somehow mellow and expressive and the drums seriously lend something to the overall experience.
+I make no apologies for starting with this great video of Nirvana creating atmosphere during an unplugged set.
+Although when we think of acoustic, we tend to think of guitars or strings, here the drums are included, and Dave Grohl's drumming is so good on this recording being right on point, somehow mellow and expressive, and the drums seriously lend something to the overall experience.

-The Red Hot Chili Peppers "Under the Bridge"
+2. The Red Hot Chili Peppers: "Under the Bridge"

 It is the mark of a good rock band when they can give such a brilliant performance as this acoustically without the back-up of the big sound and amplifiers.